jonathanabennett/jonathanabennett.github.io/content/blog/ap-instruction.md

 # Top Results

-In the three years I have taught AP Computer Science A, I have consistently produced top results with my students.
-In 2024, the overall percentage of 4s and 5s on the AP CSA exam was 46%.
-Across the three years I have taught the class, my average is 84%.
+In the four years I have taught AP Computer Science A, I have consistently produced top results with my students.
+Since I began teaching the class, 46% of my students have received a 5.
+76% have received a 4 or 5 and 89% pass the exam with a 3 or higher.
 In addition to that, I have spoken with several students who have completed my AP CSA course about the computer science classes they are taking in University.
 Each of those students has pointed to specific elements of their CS courses which were significantly easier because of what they learned in my class.
-I am able to consistently produce these results by selecting strong curriculum, conducting targeted one-on-one conferencing, and preparing them for real testing environments
+Many of those specifics (memory structures, different collection types, and different algorithm efficiency notations, for example) are not even part of the AP CSA curriculum.
+I am not teaching these courses solely to the exam, rather I am teaching them concepts from across the field of computer science.
+I am able to consistently produce these results by selecting strong curriculum, conducting targeted one-on-one conferencing, and preparing them for real testing environments.

 ## Strong Curriculum